nxskok/pasias/docs/22-thingy.md

 I'm going to start by setting the random number seed (so that my results don't change every time I run this).
-You don't need to do that, though you might want to in something like R Markdown code:
+You don't need to do that, though you might want to in something like R Markdown code (for example, in an R Notebook):

 ```r
 set.seed(457299)